sgmurphy/wordpress-plugins/miniorange-2-factor-authentication/readme.txt

 You can obtain access to your website by one of the below options:

-1. If you have an additional administrator account whose Two-Factor - 2FA is not enabled yet, you can log in with it.
+1. If you have an additional administrator account whose Two-Factor or 2FA is not enabled yet, you can log in with it.
-2. If you had set up KBA questions earlier, you can use them as an alternate method to log in to your website instead of the configured 2FA method.
+2. If you had set up KBA questions as 2FA earlier, you can use them as an alternate method to log in to your website instead of the configured 2FA method.
-3. Rename the plugin from FTP - this disables the Google Authenticator - WP 2FA plugin and you will be able to log in without 2FA.
+3. Rename the plugin from FTP - this disables the Two Factor Authentication - WordPress 2FA(WP 2FA) plugin and you will be able to log in without 2FA.

 For detailed information, please check on our website. <a href="https://faq.miniorange.com/knowledgebase/how-to-gain-access-to-my-website-if-i-get-locked-out/" target="_blank">Locked Out</a>.<br>
 You can also check our video tutorial:
 [youtube https://www.youtube.com/watch?v=wLFKakQkpk8]

-= How do I enable Google Authenticator 2 Factor authentication - 2FA as the backup method? =
+= How do I enable Google Authenticator 2 Factor Authentication - 2FA as the backup method? =

 You can use Google Authenticator as the backup method for your users by enabling the "Login with any configured 2FA method" or "Multi-factor Authentication" in the miniOrange two-factor authentication - 2FA plugin settings.
 [PREMIUM FEATURE]

-= I have enabled Two-Factor Authentication - 2FA for all users, what happens if an end-user tries to log in but has not yet registered? =
+= I have enabled Two Factor Authentication(2FA) or Two-step authentication for all users, what happens if an end-user tries to log in but has not yet registered? =

-If a user has not set up Two-Factor yet, the user will be prompted to register for 2FA by inline 2FA registration on the first login.
+If a user has not set up Two Factor yet, the user will be prompted for 2FA registration on the first login.

 = How can I enable only one authentication method for my users? =

-You can select the specific two-factor authentication methods under the Login Settings tab.
+You can select the specific two-factor authentication(2FA) or two-step authentication methods under the Login Settings tab.
 Only the selected authentication methods will be shown to the user during inline registration for example if you select Google Authenticator or any specific 2FA methods, only they will be shown on login.
 [PREMIUM FEATURE]

 = How can I make the look and feel of custom/front-end login page on my site to remain the same when I add 2-factor authentication? =

-If you have a custom login form other than wp-login.php then you can configure 2FA on your login form from the Login Form settings in the miniOrange 2FA plugin dashboard.
+If you have a custom login form other than wp-login.php then you can configure 2FA on your login form from the Login Form settings in the miniOrange Two Factor Authentication(2FA) plugin dashboard.
 We are not claiming that it will work with all the custom login pages.
 In such a case, custom work is needed to integrate two-factor with your customized login page.
 You can submit a query in our <b>Support Section</b> in the plugin or you can contact us at info@xecurify.com for more details.

-= What should I do if I face any issues while logging in with the minniOrange Google Authenticator plugin or if there is a conflict with any other plugin?  =
+= What should I do if I face any issues while logging in with the minniOrange Two Factor Authentication plugin or if there is a conflict with any other plugin?  =

-Our Google Authenticator plugin is compatible with most popular plugins, but if it is not working for you, please submit a query in our Support Section in the plugin or contact us at info@xecurify.com.
+Our Two Factor Authentication plugin is compatible with most popular plugins, but if it is not working for you, please submit a query in our Support Section in the plugin or contact us at info@xecurify.com.

 = I am using a render-blocking javascript and CSS plugin - Async JS and CSS Plugin and I am not able to log in with Two-Factor and the screen goes blank.
 What should I do? =